FAQs

 Your CampInTouch account can be used to send a direct email to your camper.
 Emails to campers are printed out each day and distributed at rest period.
 The email system is one-way and does not allow campers the chance to send email back.
 News and photos are updated daily and can be accessed through the front page of our website.
 Our camp photographer works very hard to get photos of as many different campers as possible, but we cannot guarantee that all campers will be pictured online everyday.

 Phone calls: We do not allow campers to use phones at camp, but you are more than welcome to call the office (336-363-2604) anytime during their stay to check on them.
 Because our counselors stay busy teaching activities during the day it may take a little while to track down information on a specific camper.
 We will do our best to get you an update as quickly as possible.

-Facebook: Here you will find highlights of each day, as well as updates on special things happening at camp.
-Be sure to LIKE our page to keep up with Cheerio year around!
+Parents make the biggest difference when it comes to preparing a child for a session of camp!
+We have found the best way to prevent a child from becoming homesick is to have an open dialogue with your child before he comes to camp.
 Campers who want and look forward to the fun of camp will enjoy and benefit from it.
 Readiness depends on the individual maturity and attitude of the child.
 A child who is persuaded or misled will probably have a rough time of it at camp.
 Remember, there is a lot of difference between “getting to go to camp” and being “sent to camp”.
+For more tips about homesickness, visit the 1st Time Parents section in the website.

 Cabin assignments are based on grade and age level; this way, only children of a similar age group are housed together.
 Camp Cheerio does not designate a particular cabin for a specific age group; instead, cabin assignments are made based on the entire population of camp once a session is fully booked.
 In other words, based on enrollment for a particular session, we could have one, two, or even three cabins that housed a particular age group.
 There is a major advantage to booking cabins this way: As a parent, you would not like your child excluded from a session because there was no more room in “the 12-year-old cabin,” even though there may be empty beds elsewhere in camp!